 Notes on Health & Fitness

-Most of this is based upon the research of Tim Ferriss, the work of Peter Attia, the guys from Muscle for Life, the Barbell Shrugged podcast and the work of Dr. Rhonda Patrick.
+Most of this is based upon the research of Tim Ferriss, the work of Peter Attia, the guys from Muscle for Life and the work of Dr. Rhonda Patrick.
 If you see something that isn’t quite right or you know something I could add to this list, please send me a message on Twitter.

 - Diet is more important than exercise.